October 15th, 2018

 Grant funds must be applied to tangible research expenditures.
 Applicants should discuss research needs with their faculty mentor before submission of their proposed budget.
 Any purchases, such as equipment and remaining supplies, must remain at FAU after the project is completed as property of the mentor’s department.
-Please see Budget section for more details.
+Please see Appendix C for budget examples.

 Examples of allowable expenses:

 - costs for laboratory, artistic supplies, software and databases, and small equipment that are not readily available in your area/department/college;

 - travel to offsite locations to conduct research, such as archives, libraries, companies,museums, or collections containing materials relating to the research topic.
 Make sure to use the Florida Statutory mileage rate (not gas costs) for trips involving the use of a personal vehicle;

 - photocopying of research-related materials or purchase of books not otherwise available at or through the University Library;